isabella232/sc_playgroundbooks/For-Instructor/002-swift-playground-books-challenges-and-assessments.markdown

 By the way, I only need to set this once, and it stays in effect for all the snippets below where I add these lines.
 You could change the code completion later on in this file if you want.

 That's it!
-Now I can AirDrop this to my iPad and I have a fully interactive challenge, with code completion.
+Now I can AirDrop this to my iPad - oops let me fix this typo and try again - and I have a fully interactive challenge, with code completion.

 ## Interlude